ninjapiratica/lti-13-platform/NP.Lti13Platform.Core/README.md

 ## Custom Messgage Types

 LTI allows for message types not defined officially in any spec.
 A custom message type can be defined between tools and platforms.
-This is handled here by creating a new message handler and extending it with the interfaces and populators it needs.
+This is handled here by extending a message type name it with the interfaces and populators it needs.

 ```csharp
 interface ICustomMessage